caimeng2/ASTRAI/README.md

 Week 5 (Nov 13, 2024): Open-source tools, **signing up for YOU-lead**

-Week 6 (Nov 20, 2024): Relational database
+Week 6 (Nov 20, 2024): Research design and methodology

-Week 7 (Nov 27, 2024): Relational database

-From week 8: TBD based on YOU-lead
+From week 7: Mixed with YOU-lead

 ## Q&A